estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## Setup

 - I have some selects here for years, tags, speakers, and conferences.
+- (They're actually created with Ariakit using custom styling, where Ariakit handles the accessibility and interactions, like keyboard nav, click outside, focus, and viewport aware placement.)
 - Try selects.
 Selects feel stuck, i suppose async.
 We're having some weird loading states that flicker and are not in sync on multiple selection.
 Let's get to the code.

 ## Introduce starting point AsyncSelect